Healthier Halloween Candy Guidejump to recipe

 The Teal Pumpkin Project

 The Teal Pumpkin Project was started to benefit children with food allergies and dietary restrictions due to medical conditions.
 For these kids, Halloween can be tough to navigate – leaving them with the choice of either missing out on trick-or-treating or collecting a bunch of candy that they can't eat.
 You can participate in the Teal Pumpkin Project by putting out a teal pumpkin on your doorstep, or printing a sign from the FARE website, and offering some non-food options for trick-or-treaters.
-If you're offering non-food treats, you can also add your house to the map on the FARE website.

 A few ideas for non-candy treats are glow sticks, crayons, bubbles, stickers, mini slinkies, rubber bouncy balls, playing cards, and spider rings or other Halloween-themed items.
 All of these can be easily found for good prices at your local dollar store!